atom-b/haxemodular-repro/casting/README.md

-`haxe compile.hxml` to build with modular support. `haxe compile.hxml -D no_modular` to compile without.
+`haxe compile.hxml` to build with modular support.

+`haxe compile.hxml -D no_modular` to compile without modular.